openplanet-nl/nadeoapi-docs/docs/core/index.md

 ---

 # Core API
-This API is the main API which the game talks to.
-Most of it endpoints requires a token with the `NadeoServices` audience.
+This is the main API the game talks to.
+Most of its endpoints require a token with the `NadeoServices` audience.

 Through this API, tokens for specific audiences can be requested (see [Authentication](/auth)).
-It's also the place where most of the game's internal requests related to player accounts go to.

 ## Deprecations